nathfavour/malaika-backend-server/README.md

 ## HOW TO COMMUNICATE WITH THE API
 I suggest three ways to interact with the API:

-1. Ideally through a frontend, for a production-ready environment
+1. Ideally through a frontend, for a production-ready environment.

 2. I provided four python testers for you to test the API in case you don't have a frontend.
 You can find these files in the "python-tester" folder.
 NB: Just run (for a file filename.py):